 Rioters acted on Trump's 'orders,' Democrats say in trial

-WASHINGTON — House Democrats prosecuting Donald Trump's impeachment said Thursday the Capitol invaders believed they were acting on "the president's orders” and reflected his violent rhetoric when they set out to storm the building and stop the joint session of Congress that was certifying Democrat Joe Biden's election.
+WASHINGTON — House Democrats prosecuting Donald Trump's impeachment said Thursday the Capitol invaders believed they were acting on "the president's orders” and reflected his violent rhetoric when they stormed the building aiming to stop Congress from certifying Democrat Joe Biden's election.

-The prosecutors were wrapping up their opening presentation, describing in stark, personal terms the horror they faced that day and unearthing the many public and explicit instructions Trump gave his supporters — both in the weeks before the Jan.
+The prosecutors described in stark, personal terms the horror they faced that day and showed the many public and explicit instructions Trump gave his supporters — both in the weeks before the Jan.
 6 attack and at his midday rally that unleashed the mob on the Capitol.
-Videos of rioters, some posted to social medial by themselves, talked about how they were doing it all for Trump.
+Rioters in videos, some posted to social media by themselves, talked about how they were doing it all for Trump.

 “We were invited here,” said one.
 "Trump sent us,” said another.
 “He’ll be happy.
 We’re fighting for Trump.”
 Five people died.